sooryansatheesh/California-Climate-Change-and-Wildfire-Analysis/README.md

 Thank you for exploring our Climate Change Analysis and Data Visualization project repository.
 We hope our visualizations inspire awareness and action regarding climate change in California and beyond.

 ## Acknowledgments
-●	This research benefited from the support and services of UC Berkeley's Geospatial Innovation Facility (GIF), gif.berkeley.edu.
+●	This research benefited from the support and services of UC Berkeley's Geospatial Innovation Facility (GIF), https://gif.berkeley.edu .

 ●	We acknowledge the use of data and/or imagery from NASA's Fire Information for Resource Management System (FIRMS) (https://earthdata.nasa.gov/firms), part of NASA's Earth Observing System Data and Information System (EOSDIS).